 Captain Judy’s Corner: The Need for Speed

 As the Citation approached Kangerlussuaq, Greenland (BGSF), I queried the Air Traffic Controller about their readiness as officiators for my Federation Aeronautique Internationale (FAI), National Aeronautic Association (NAA) World Record Attempt.
 The controller responded, “Affirmative.”
-After landing, two airport officials assured the jet was fueled before giving a friendly wave-off as I taxied to the runway hold lines.
-We were cleared direct to Reykjavik.
+After landing, two airport officials assured the jet was fueled before giving a friendly wave as I taxied to the runway hold lines.
+After that, ATC cleared us direct to Reykjavik.
 In a heavy Danish accent, the air traffic controller remarked, “The clock is ready for your record-breaker, N178SF!”

 Kangerlussuaq, Greenland to Reykjavik, Iceland was a total of 727 nautical miles.
 I leveled the jet at FL290 (29,000 feet) in clearing skies.
 As planned and reviewed with my crew, I set the cruise power (Vc) for optimum at ninety-five percent instead of maximum speed cruise power at eighty five percent.
-The First Officer carefully monitored the Engine Indication Systems (EIS) for any discrepancies while I monitored flight instruments.
-We were all aware that I was on the clock; I had to beat 2 hours and 30 minutes for a record success.
+The First Officer carefully monitored the Engine Indication Systems (EIS) for any discrepancies.
+Meanwhile, I monitored flight instruments.
+We were all aware that I was on the clock.
+Most importantly, I had to beat 2 hours and 30 minutes for a record success.

 “We were all aware that I was on the clock.
 I had to beat 2 hours and 30 minutes for a record success.”

-Once on Reykjavik tower, the controllers welcomed us with reassurance that they were ready as the landing official record keepers.
-Entering the small FBO (Fixed Base Operator), the tall Danish man greeted me excitedly.
+Once on Reykjavik tower, the controllers welcomed us.
+They reassured us that they were ready as the landing official record-keepers.
+As we entered the small FBO (Fixed Base Operator), a tall Danish man greeted me excitedly.
 He shook my hand in premature congratulations.
 (I say ‘premature’ because the speed would need to be officially acknowledged.)
-Most importantly, he exclaimed in a similar Danish accent, “Congratulations, Captain Judy Rice, you record-breaker!”
+Most importantly, he exclaimed in a Danish accent, “Congratulations, Captain Judy Rice, you record-breaker!”
 It seemed all of the Reykjavik crew were elated at being part of my FAI, NAA record.
 It would be months later before knowing if I were officially awarded this record.